RBI holds rates; cheers markets by trimming inflation view

 The MPC reiterated its commitment to achieving the medium-term target for headline inflation of 4 percent on a durable basis.

-Additional reporting by Mumbai and Bengaluru newsrooms; Writing by Suvashree Choudhury and Euan Rocha; Editing by Kim Coghill
+Additional reporting by Abhirup Roy, Devidutta Tripathy and Jessica K., Vishal Sridhar and Tanvi Mehta in Bengaluru and Neha Dasgupta in New Delhi; Writing by Suvashree Choudhury and Euan Rocha; Editing by Kim Coghill, Robert Birsel